-2. Avoid Harsh Cleansers
+2. Avoid harsh cleansers.

 According to dermatologist Kavita Mariwalla, using skin care products “that are too drying can increase oil production.”
 So instead, use gentle, nourishing cleansers that will keep oil at bay while moisturizing the skin.

-3. Exfoliate Regularly
+3. Exfoliate regularly.

 When you have oily skin, it’s important to exfoliate on a regular basis.
 Excess dead skin cells will not only clog pores but also dehydrate the skin.
 This is because the buildup of dead skin cells prevents your skin care products from effectively penetrating the skin.
-As a result, your skin becomes dull and dry, and oil kicks in to lubricate the skin, resulting in an oily shine.
+As a result, your skin becomes dull and dry, and oil kicks in to lubricate the skin, resulting in an oily sheen.

-4. Hydrate, Hydrate, Hydrate
+4. Hydrate, hydrate, hydrate.

 The most important tip on this list is this one: Keep oily skin hydrated.
 The more dehydrated your skin gets, the more oil it produces.
 So instead of using harsh products that strip the skin of moisture, always stick with hydrating ones.
-I can’t even begin to tell you how many times I’ve had friends with oily skin tell me that they skip moisturizing because they think it’ll make their skin even shinier.
-In reality, that excess oil is caused by not hydrating the skin enough.

 Research has shown that those who suffer from oily, acne-prone skin tend to have lower levels of linoleic acid in the skin.
 Linoleic acid is essentially an omega 6, an unsaturated fatty acid found within the skin’s surface lipids.
 When skin is low in linoleic acid, the oil in the skin becomes thicker and more likely to clog pores, which can result in increased oil production and acne.
 Supplementing skin with oils high in linoleic acid will balance oil production and help prevent acne.

-Oily skin types should “consider [using] a week clay mask or clay foaming cleanser,” Dr. Mariwalla suggests.
+Oily skin types should “consider [using] a clay mask or clay foaming cleanser,” Dr. Mariwalla suggests.
 Clay draws out oil and impurities and reduces oil production to purify the skin overall.
 As always, be sure to stick with moisturizing clay masks that won’t strip the skin of moisture.

 The RE:P Bio Fresh Mask With Real Calming Herb is formulated with kaolin clay, a mineral-rich clay, that absorbs oil to make your skin softer and smoother.
 This mask also contains crushed calendula and chamomile to gently exfoliate the skin while reducing inflammation.
-If you’re not into wash-off masks, the Ultru I’m Sorry for My Skin Black Mud Mask Tightening is an innovative clay mask that comes in a traditional sheet mask form.
-It contains clay, volcanic ash and bentonite clay to purify and decongest pores while infusing skin with minerals and antioxidants.